 The authors concluded: “Our results indicate that chronic CBD exposure promotes functional impairment of the reproductive system of male Swiss mice.”

 It is unclear how these findings translate to humans.
-It is also essential to note that the doses of CBD in this study were very high.
+It is also essential to note that CBD doses in this study were very high.
 That said, those attempting to conceive may wish to avoid taking CBD until more evidence becomes available.

 Do CBD Products Affect Hormone Production or Activity?
 Final Thoughts